 The Royal College of Veterinary Surgeons (RCVS) is both a royal college and the regulatory body for UK veterinary surgeons and veterinary nurses.
-The RCVS is the regulatory body for veterinary surgeons and veterinary nurses in the UK.
 As a regulator, it sets, upholds and advances veterinary standards.
-As a Royal College, it promotes, encourages and advances the study and practice of the art and science of veterinary surgery and medicine.
-The RCVS does all these things in the interests of animal health and welfare, and in the wider public interest.
+As a Royal College, we promote, encourage and advance the study and practice of the art and science of veterinary surgery and medicine.
+We do all these things in the interests of animal health and welfare, and in the wider public interest.

 Among our core activities are: maintaining the professional registers for veterinary surgeons and veterinary nurses; assessing and accrediting vet schools and vet nursing training centres; setting the professional standards expected of veterinary surgeons and veterinary nurses and developing guidance to help them in their professional decision-making; and investigating concerns raised about the professional conduct of individual veterinary surgeons and veterinary nurses.